vortexntnu/software-learning-period/README.md

 For this task you will need visual studio code on you linux computer.
 Download link can be found here: https://code.visualstudio.com/download

 You can either look around in the training repo or head over to ROS-tutorials: http://wiki.ros.org/ROS/Tutorials if you need inspiration on how to write a publisher in either C++ or Python.
 In order to validate that your package works you can try to listen to the node you made.
+A nice tip is to use the code for a publisher in the ros wiki, and use that to see if you can get the node to run.
+Task 2 will mainly walk you through the "janitor work" that needs to be done in order for your node to be able to  run in your newly made catkin package.

-### Task 2 prelimenaries
+### Task 2 prelimenaries for git

 At Vortex NTNU we organize our code in repositories, and use a tool called git for version control.
 Each repository contains the codebase for a specific system.
 These repositories are stored at Github, and each of these repositories has different versions.